 All I can say is that I hope it's obvious how dumb it would be for me to burn my credibility to the ground on the back of saying something I don't believe (and which turns out to be crap when you use it yourself).
 However, the cost of finding out whether my praise is misplaced has been cut down by a quarter by the folks at Deuthlon if you use my link below for your First order only:

-It’s basically good news for you if you’ve read this far – because you can get 25% discount off your FIRST order if you use any of the links in this article.
-Fishing Discoveries also receive a commission on any of those orders – so thank you if you take advantage of the offer.
+It’s basically good news for you if you’ve read this far – because you can get 20% discount off your FIRST order if you use the code 20DEAL .
+Fishing Discoveries receive a promotional commission for providing this code – so thank you if you take advantage of the offer.

 As mentioned above, the challenge in finding one single best lube for fishing reels is that there are different properties needed for different functions…